george-hawkins/arf-drone/soldering.md

 _Unbraided ground wires._
 <img width="512" src="images/assembly/soldering/esc-power-unbraided.jpg">

 These strands can then be pulled sideways and twisted into a single ground wire and cut back to just a few millimeters.
-You can then also remove a few millimeters of the red coating around the ground wire.
+You can then also remove a few millimeters of the red coating around the ground wire (the ground wire seems to be about 20 AWG so I stripped this off with my wire stripper set to 20 AWG / 0.8mm).

+**Update:** carrying on from the update above, if doing things again I'd cut into the coating of the power wire about 14mm down and pull up the coating slowly, twisting it as I went, to expose around 6mm of wire, tin this exposed wire and only then completely pull off the coating and cut the exposed wire down to about 4mm.

 _Strands twisted into single ground wire._
 <img width="512" src="images/assembly/soldering/esc-power-untinned.jpg">